My Mortgage Sorted

 Additional interest per year on SVR

 For example, if you were paying 4.5% on a fixed deal and your lender’s SVR is 7.5%, that is a 3 percentage point increase.
 On a £200,000 mortgage with 20 years remaining, that could mean paying around £350 more per month.
 Over a year, that adds up to over £4,000 in additional interest.
+Try our mortgage calculator to see how switching rates could affect your monthly payments.

 The SVR can also change at any time at the lender’s discretion.
 Unlike a tracker rate that follows the Bank of England base rate, there is no obligation for lenders to pass on base rate reductions to SVR customers.
 This makes budgeting unpredictable and almost always works against you.